BonnyAD9/uamp/README.md

 # uamp
-Universal Advanced Music Player written in Rust using Iced.
+Universal Advanced Music Player written in Rust.

+Uamp currently works as playback server controled with CLI.

 (May not be as advanced yet)

 ## Configuration
-The configuration is saved in the efault configuration folder on your platform, on linux that is `~/.config/uamp`.
+The configuration is saved in the efault configuration folder on your platform.
+You can use `uamp config` to open the config file with your default editor.

-The only file that should be edited by the user is `config.json`.

 ## CLI
-See help of uamp to see all the possibilities:
+See short help of uamp:
 ```sh
 uamp -h
 ```